artPlusPlus/dijon/README.md

 dijon
 =====

-dijon computes differences between JSON data structures.
+dijon is a library for comparing and merging JSON data structures.